Robust Aluminum Nitride Passivation of Silicon Carbide with Near-Surface Quantum Emitters for Quantum Computing and Sensing Applications: Abstract

 \section{Abstract}

 Silicon carbide (SiC) hosts a number of point defects that are being explored as single-photon emitters for quantum applications.
 Unfortunately, these quantum emitters lose their photostability when placed in proximity to the surface of the host semiconductor.
 In principle, a uniform passivation of the surface's dangling bonds by simple adsorbates, such as hydrogen or mixed hydrogen/hydroxyl groups, should remove detrimental surface effects.
 However, the usefulness of atomic and molecular passivation schemes is limited by their lack of long-term chemical and/or thermal stability.
 In this first principles work, we use aluminum nitride (AlN) to passivate SiC surfaces in a core-shell nanowire model.
 By using a negatively charged silicon vacancy in SiC as the proof-of-principle quantum emitter, we show that AlN-passivation is effective in removing SiC surface states from the band gap and in restoring the defect's optical properties.
-We also report the existence of novel silicon vacancy-based defects at the SiC-AlN interface.
+We also report the existence of a silicon vacancy-based defect at the SiC-AlN interface, which displays distinct spin and optical properties as compared to the other well-studied defects in SiC.